moul/bits.manfred.life/stories/world-dao/index.md

 ## Chapter 2: The Unfamiliar Shock

 In this harmonious society, an incident sent ripples of shock across the globe.
 An individual, known as EgoX in the digital world, tried to hoard resources, to accumulate personal wealth, to game the system.
-It was an act so unusual, sodisturbing that it shook the societal equilibrium.
+It was an act so unusual, so disturbing that it shook the societal equilibrium.

 ```go
 // Example of an attempt to exploit the DAO